Cockaigne (In London Town)

 Cockaigne (In London Town), Op.
 40, also known as the Cockaigne Overture, is a concert overture for full orchestra written by the British composer Edward Elgar in 1900–1901.

 History

 The success of the Enigma Variations in 1899 was followed by the initial failure of The Dream of Gerontius, which caused Elgar to become dispirited and declare that God was against art.
 Nevertheless, he received a commission from the Royal Philharmonic Society and began work on a new piece and soon reported that it was "cheerful and Londony, 'stout and steaky'...honest, healthy, humorous and strong, but not vulgar."

 The first performance was in the Queen's Hall, London at a Royal Philharmonic Society Concert, on 20 June 1901, conducted by the composer.
 He dedicated the work to his "many friends, the members of British orchestras."
 The music was an immediate success and became one of Elgar's most popular works.
-It has been performed in the concert hall less frequently in recent decades.
+It continues to appear regularly in the concert hall, on disc and on broadcasts.